vegaprotocol/documentation/versioned_docs/version-v0.77/node-operators/how-to/maintain-multisig-contract.md

 ## How to update the contract

 To update the multisig contract by adding or removing a validator, there are two steps:
-- Send an `IssueSignatures` transaction into the Vega network to prompt it to issue signatures to add/remove a signer.
+- Send an `IssueSignatures` transaction into a network to prompt it to issue signatures to add/remove a signer.
 This signature bundle can be retrieved from a data node
 - Submit that signaure bundle to the Multisig Control contract on Ethereum to update the contract